-The U.S. Botanic Garden will display the annual Season's Greening: America's Gardens, November 28-January 5, 2020.Visitors will be able to “explore botanic gardens from Hawaii to Maine in this year’s holiday show!
-Plant based recreations of conservatories, fountains, and sculptures will fill the model train room.
-These will include iconic gardens scenes like Brooklyn Botanic Garden’s vibrant red Japanese torii gate, Franklin Park Conservatory and Botanical Gardens’ flamingo topiaries, Missouri Botanical Garden’s famous Climatron conservatory, and Huntsville Botanical Garden’s Rocket Garden featuring NASA space nodes and rockets!
-The Conservatory will be filled with thousands of flowers, including a showcase of heirloom and newly developed poinsettia varieties.
-The Gardens’ traditional display of D.C. landmarks made from plant materials will return to fill the Garden Court, and the West Gallery will feature a decorated tree with its own model train.
+The U.S. Botanic Garden is displaying the annual Season's Greening: America's Gardens, thru January 5, 2020.Visitors can “explore botanic gardens from Hawaii to Maine in this year’s holiday show!
+Plant based recreations of conservatories, fountains, and sculptures fill the model train room.
+They include iconic gardens scenes like Brooklyn Botanic Garden’s vibrant red Japanese torii gate, Franklin Park Conservatory and Botanical Gardens’ flamingo topiaries, Missouri Botanical Garden’s famous Climatron conservatory, and Huntsville Botanical Garden’s Rocket Garden featuring NASA space nodes and rockets!
+The Conservatory is filled with thousands of flowers, including a showcase of heirloom and newly developed poinsettia varieties.
+The Gardens’ traditional display of D.C. landmarks made from plant materials fill the Garden Court, and the West Gallery features a decorated tree with its own model train.

 Image below: A display at a previous Season's Greening

-Georgetown GLOW, featuring eleven light art installations, will take place December 6-January 5 in historic Georgetown.
+Georgetown GLOW, featuring eleven light art installations, is in progress thru January 5 in historic Georgetown.
 The event is presented by the Georgetown Business Improvement District.

 The Washington Winter Antiques Show will take place at the Katzen Arts Center at American University, January 10-12.
 The event will feature more than forty outstanding antiques dealers, celebrity guests, dealer talks and more.
 The theme of the show will be Icons of America; George Washington and Beyond, presented by the Winterthur Museum in Delaware.
 The fine and decorative artworks shown will include iconic imagery of George Washington, eagles, and natural wonders that symbolized the new nation at home and abroad.